TortugaDiabetica/TortugaDiabetica/README.md

 - 🔭 I'm currently working on **IoT system for environmental monitoring and alerts of the area with ESP32 microcontroller.**

-- 🌱 I'm currently learning **Embedded systems with ESP32 and Nuxt JS.**
+- 🌱 I'm currently learning **Embedded systems with ESP32 and Arduino.**

 - 👯 I'm looking to collaborate on ** open-source projects and any web development tasks that align with my skills. 😄**